jpvantassel/hvsrpy/additional_information.md

 there are plans to extend this functionality to other common data formats in the near future.

-## Do I need to pre-process my ambient noise recording before using _hvsrpy?
+## Do I need to pre-process my ambient noise recording before using _hvsrpy_?

 In general, good quality ambient noise data (i.e., the sensor was allowed to record undisturbed for the full record length) does not need to be